Q-Minh/nihu/dox/tut_mesh_building.md

 The C++ NiHu core does not contain versatile mesh building methods for creating parametric meshes or to import different mesh formats.
-NiHu provides a single mesh building interface, the ::create_mesh function that reads two mesh description matrices, `nodes` and `elements`, where `nodes` contains the vertex locations and `elements` contains the connectivity information.
+NiHu provides a single mesh building interface, the ::create_mesh function that reads two mesh description matrices: one for the vertex locations and one for the element nodal connectivities.

 For versatile mesh generation and mesh importing functionalities, refer to the Matlab frontend.